springboot-microservices-project/.github/profile/README.md

 # Welcome to Springboot Microservices Project

-This repo is private just for member only.
+This organization is private just for member only.

-## what inside on this repo
+## what inside on this organization

 ### documentation
 - FSD